 - We have a little chunk of land on the family property in the Rocky Mountains of Golden, British Columbia.
 We are in the long process of building ourselves an Off-Grid/Eco Home.
 This may not be our full-time home, or our forever home, but it sure will be nice to have a place to call our own whenever we go to Canada.
 This project is on a break right now as Canada is buried under 6 feet of snow, can’t build in that, so we flew off.
 Will return to it later.

-Looking back on last year, although we had a vague plan of what we were doing, we still had several unexpected adventures pop up, like going to Tanzania and buying the property in Canada.
+Looking back on last year, although we had a vague plan of what we were doing, we still had several unexpected adventures pop up.
 So although we would like to think that we know what we’re up to, there will be nothing short of new and exciting things to come this year and we can’t wait to dive in to whatever they are.